 Both static grass, aka flock, and scatter materials are also messy to work with and difficult to apply precisely.

-> If you’re working with static grass, check out the best static grass applicator.
+> If you’re working with static grass, read my tips for applying them and the static grass applicator I use.

 What Types Of Grass To Use When